lilli-morgan/spotify-app/README.md

-# An app that takes an input of an musical artist and returns a playlist collated by the related artists.
+# An app that takes an input of a musical artist and returns a playlist collated by the related artists.